Month of May shows significant increases in Spanish Mortgage activity from last year

 In terms of month on month the picture is somewhat static.

-The number of new Spanish loans registered at land registry totalled 35.222.
+The number of new Mortgages in Spain registered at land registry totalled 35.222.
 This is 37.4% above same month of last year.
-The numbers are 10.4% up against Aprils figures and brings the year to date increases up to 6%.
+The numbers are 10.4% up against Aprils figures. bringing the year to date increases up to 6%.

-The average Spanish loan size dropped by 5.49% from last month but remained up against the same period for last year.
-Year to date however the average loan size is down 0.3%.
+The average Spanish loan size dropped by 5.49% from last month.
+However remained up against the same period for last year.
+Year to date the average loan size is down 0.3%.

-The impact on capital lent at 4.706.458 mk was an increase on April due to the increase in numbers of new loans.
-Total capital lent in Spain was 44.8% up on same month last year and year to date 5.68%.
+The impact on capital lent at 4.706.458 mk was an increase on April.
+This was due to the increase in numbers of new loans.
+Total capital lent in Spain was 44.8% up on same month last year, and year to date 5.68%.

-For yet another month the majority of new credit flowing into the Spanish market was made up of home loans.
-There was however a good increase in loans for other urban property suggesting the commercial market may finally be moving again.
-How long this lasts due to uncertainty still over COVIDs impact on the economy remains to be seen.
+The majority of new credit flowing into the Spanish market was made up of home loans.
+There was however a good increase in loans for other urban property.
+Suggesting the commercial market may finally be moving again.
+How long this lasts, due to uncertainty over COVIDs impact on the economy, remains to be seen.